 Lacey N. Dunham

-Lacey N. Dunham's fiction, essays, and reviews have appeared in Saltwater Quarterly, The Collagist, the Ploughshares blog, and Full Stop, among others, and she reads submissions for the literary journals A Public Space and Electric Literature's Recommended Reading.
+Lacey N. Dunham's fiction, essays, and reviews have appeared in Saltwater Quarterly, The Collagist, the Ploughshares blog, and Full Stop, among others, and she reads submissions for the literary journal A Public Space.
 Currently, she serves as programs director at 826DC, a chapter of the national non-profit network co-founded by Dave Eggers to inspire children to write.
 She has been an indie bookseller and marketing director for Politics & Prose Bookstore, a judge for the Minnesota Book Awards, and publicist for a small press.
 She received a BA in creative writing from Hollins University, where she was awarded the Melanie Hook Rice Award for Creative Fiction.

 She does not live in Brooklyn with her two cats, and recently completed a novel.
 Follow her on Twitter and see what she's eating for dinner via Instagram.